davepacheco/manta-hk/docs/man/manta-hk.md

 The "dircount-audit report" command reports the number of directories with incorrect size counts.
 For each directory, there are five possible states:

 "count okay"

     The reported (saved) directory count matches the number of entries in the directory.
 This is only shown when the job was run in verbose mode.

 "warn: leaked optimized count"

     There are no entries in the directory (possibly because it does not exist), and there's a reported (saved) directory count of 0.
 While the reported count matches the actual count, there are not supposed to be any reported counts of zero.
 Counts are supposed to be removed when they reach zero.
 Thus, the counter for this entry is leaked.

 "error: count mismatch (no optimized count)"

     There are entries in the directory, but the reported count is zero because there is no saved count.

+"error: count mismatch (no entries)"

+    There are no entries in the directory, but there's a non-zero reported count.

 "error: count mismatch"

     There are entries in the directory, and there is a saved count for the directory, but the two counts do not match.

 ## OPTIONS